 Spinach dip is always a popular appetizer at summer barbecues.
-I’ve recreated my classic spinach dip recipe without using packaged vegetable soup mix to make it healthier!
+I’ve recreated my classic spinach dip recipe without using packaged vegetable soup mix!

 I think most people have a handful of appetizers and side dishes they turn to when they need to bring a dish to a potluck or barbecue.
 One of those dishes, for me, has always been spinach dip.

-If you want to learn how to make spinach dip without packaged vegetable soup mix, here’s my recipe!
+If you want to learn how to make my spinach dip recipe without packaged vegetable soup mix, here’s my recipe!
 It also tastes great on gluten free bread as a sandwich!

-- 16 ounces organic cream cheese room temperature
+- 16 ounces cream cheese - room temperature

 - 1 cup mayonnaise